hai-vr/XYVR/README-DEVELOPER.md

     - There is no feedback on the progress of data collection.
     - The Resonite login does not support TOTP.
 - Provide a graphical UI to group accounts belonging to a single individual.
-- Write the necessary API connectors to fetch live session data and display the current social VR application that a user is playing.
 - Provide a graphical UI to import an existing set of pre-made requests so that it does not require a direct connection.

 ## Technology in use

 The app is written in .NET 9 and uses a WebView pointing to a React app set up with Vite.
 Offline data is stored in plain JSON.
-- As I am originally a backend developer, the WebView and React frontend are built using heavy assistance from Claude 4 integrated with Jetbrains Rider.
+- As I am originally a backend developer, the WebView and React frontend are [built using heavy assistance](ui-webview/src/README.md) from Claude 4 integrated with Jetbrains Rider.
 - The backend is designed without much assistance.